erdogant/PhotoSenseAI/docs/source/Installation.rst

 Installation
 ################

 After downloading ``PhotoSenseAI``, it can be installed by double-clicking on the file to start the regular Windows installation wizard.
-After following the steps in the installation wizard, ``PhotoSenseAI`` will be installed on disk for local use.
+After following the steps in the installation wizard, ``PhotoSenseAI`` will be installed on your disk for local use.

 .. note::

-    When you start PhotoSenseAI for the first time, it can take some time.
-Be patient.
+    When you start PhotoSenseAI for the first time, it may take some time.
+Please be patient.

 .. |fig2a| image:: ../figs/install_step1.png
 .. |fig2b| image:: ../figs/install_step2.png